studioLaCosaNostra/blog/source/_posts/How-to-speed-up-Android-Gradle-build-in-continuous-integration.md

 ./gradlew assembleDebug
 ```

-At the beginning of the script I set the path `GRADE_USER_HOME` to be relative to the currently used workspace, so that Concourse can save the files for later.
+At the beginning of shell script I set the path `GRADE_USER_HOME` to be relative to the currently used workspace, so that Concourse can save the files for later.